-- Wash and soak the sabja seeds in warm water for 10 to 15 minutes.
-Strain out the excess water and keep aside.
+- Wash and soak the seeds in warm water for 10 to 15 minutes.
+Strain out the excess water and keep it aside.

-- In a blender mix banana, unsweetened almond milk, dates, cinnamon and salt.
+- In a blender mix banana, unsweetened almond milk, dates, cinnamon, and a pinch of salt.
 Blend them to form a thick paste.

-- Stir in the sabja seeds and let it sit for at least 10 minutes.
+- Stir in the seeds and let them sit for at least 10 minutes.

 - Serve the sabja porridge in bowls, topped with mixed fruits.

 **You can add more almond milk to alter the consistency of the porridge.

 Sabja seeds are known for their benefits that add value to your life.
 They not only help in keeping your skin and hair healthy but also offer several other health benefits that are required to maintain a healthy life.
 We must note that though Basil seeds have a lot of nutritional benefits, you must consult a doctor before adding them to your diet.

 Q1.
 What are the benefits of eating sabja seeds?

 A. Sabja seeds or the sweet basil seeds are great as a natural body coolant, helps in weight loss, regulate blood pressure, relieves acidity and bloating.

 Q2.
 How to consume sabja seeds to lose weight?